sjqlwy/Klipper-Adaptive-Flow/README.md

 **The Problem:** Standard 3D printing uses a fixed hotend temperature.
 But filament viscosity and required melt energy change constantly based on:
 - How fast you're extruding (infill vs perimeters vs small details)
-- How much back-pressure the nozzle creates under load
 - Upcoming flow changes the slicer has planned
+- Acceleration and deceleration phases

 Running too cold = under-extrusion, weak layer adhesion, clogs.
 Running too hot = stringing, oozing, heat creep, burned filament.

-**The Solution:** This system monitors real-time extruder load via TMC StallGuard and looks ahead at upcoming G-code to **dynamically adjust temperature** — hotter for high-flow sections, cooler during travel moves.
+**The Solution:** This system monitors real-time extrusion velocity and looks ahead at upcoming G-code to **dynamically adjust temperature** — hotter for high-flow sections, cooler for fine details.

 ### What You Get